 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+This datapoint is a measure of the percent of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Many believe this is a measure of a facility's rehabilitation services.

 Scores for Saint Paul, MN